-The baccalaureate program offers courses that prepare the student to become a professional nurse.
-Two distinct categories of students are eligible for admission: The “basic student” who enters the University without having completed a first level nursing program, the “registered nurse student” who, having completed a course of study at the first level, desires further study to expand her or his nursing capabilities to the BSN professional level.
+This program prepares students to become professional nurses.
+Two distinct categories of students are eligible for admission: The “basic student” who enters the University without having completed a first level nursing program and the “registered nurse student” who, having completed the first level, desires further study to expand their nursing capabilities to the BSN professional level.

 Admission Under Impaction

 To be eligible for admission to the Basic Nursing Program, applicants must meet university admission requirements.
 Eligible applicants may be students who began at CSULB as freshmen or lower and upper division transfer students.
 (Nursing is one of few campus programs that may accept lower-division transfer applicants.)
 All applicants must meet the supplemental admission criteria described below:

 The following Natural Sciences prerequisite courses must be completed with a grade of "C" or higher and a combined grade point average of 3.0 or better: Human Anatomy (CSULB BIOL 208 or equivalent including lecture and lab with 4 semester units minimum); Human Physiology (CSULB BIOL 207 or equivalent including lecture and lab with 4 semester units minimum); Microbiology (CSULB MICR 200 or equivalent including lecture and lab with 4 semester units minimum); Chemistry (CSULB CHEM 140 or equivalent including at least 5 semester units or 5 unit integrated chemistry course with lab).

 The following CSU General Education prerequisite courses (or equivalents) must be completed with a grade of "C" or higher, a combined grade point average of 3.0 or better, and a minimum of 3 semester units or equivalent in each course: Written Communication, Oral Communication, Critical Thinking, and Mathematics/Quantitative Reasoning.